jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

 (2) Nothing in subsection (1) of this section shall be taken to limit or restrict the use that may lawfully be made, by any specified agency, of any information produced by an authorised information matching programme.

 ### 101 Further provisions relating to results of information matching programme
-(1) Notwithstanding anything in section 100 of this Act, where that agency shall destroy that information not later than the expiration of the period of 60 working days after the agency becomes aware of that discrepancy unless, before the expiration of that period, the agency has considered that information and made a decision to take adverse action against any individual on the basis of that discrepancy.
+(1) Notwithstanding anything in section 100 of this Act, where—that agency shall destroy that information not later than the expiration of the period of 60 working days after the agency becomes aware of that discrepancy unless, before the expiration of that period, the agency has considered that information and made a decision to take adverse action against any individual on the basis of that discrepancy.
-  (a) a specified agency derives or receives information produced by an authorised information matching programme; and (b) as a result of deriving or receiving that information, the agency becomes aware of a discrepancy, (2) Any adverse action commenced by a specified agency in accordance with subsection (1) of this section shall be commenced not later than 12 months from the date on which the information was derived or received by the agency.
+  (a) a specified agency derives or receives information produced by an authorised information matching programme; and (b) as a result of deriving or receiving that information, the agency becomes aware of a discrepancy,— (2) Any adverse action commenced by a specified agency in accordance with subsection (1) of this section shall be commenced not later than 12 months from the date on which the information was derived or received by the agency.
 (3) Where a specified agency decides not to take adverse action against any individual on the basis of information produced by an authorised information matching programme, the agency shall as soon as practicable destroy the information.
 (4) When information produced by an authorised information matching programme is no longer needed by a specified agency for the purposes of taking any adverse action against any individual, the agency shall as soon as practicable destroy the information.
 (5) Nothing in this section applies in relation to the Inland Revenue Department.

 ### 102 Extension of time limit
-Where a specified agency derives or receives information produced by an authorised information matching programme, the Commissioner may, either generally or in respect of any case or class of cases, extend the time limit set out in section 101 of this Act in respect of that information if the Commissioner is satisfied that, the agency cannot reasonably be required to meet the time limit.
+Where a specified agency derives or receives information produced by an authorised information matching programme, the Commissioner may, either generally or in respect of any case or class of cases, extend the time limit set out in section 101 of this Act in respect of that information if the Commissioner is satisfied that,—the agency cannot reasonably be required to meet the time limit.
-  (a) because of the large quantity of information so derived or received by the agency; or (b) because of the complexity of the issues involved; or (c) for any other reason,
+  (a) because of the large quantity of information so derived or received by the agency; or (b) because of the complexity of the issues involved; or (c) for any other reason,—

 ### 103 Notice of adverse action proposed
-(1) Subject to subsections (1A) to (2A) of this section and to section180C(1) of the Corrections Act 2004, a specified agency shall not take adverse action against any individual on the basis (whether wholly or in part) of a discrepancy produced by an authorised information matching programme
+(1) Subject to subsections (1A) to (2A) of this section and to section 180C(1) of the Corrections Act 2004, a specified agency shall not take adverse action against any individual on the basis (whether wholly or in part) of a discrepancy produced by an authorised information matching programme—
-  (a) unless that agency has given that individual written notice
+  (a) unless that agency has given that individual written notice—
     (i) specifying particulars of the discrepancy and of the adverse action that it proposes to take; and (ii) stating that the individual has 5 working days from the receipt of the notice in which to show cause why the action should not be taken; and
   (b) Until the expiration of those 5 working days.
-(1A) Nothing in subsection (1) of this section shall prevent the department for the time being responsible for the administration of the Social Security Act 1964 from immediately suspending a sickness, training, unemployment, independent youth, or emergency benefit, or a job search allowance, paid to an individual where the discrepancy arises in respect of departure information supplied to that Department pursuant to section 280 of the Customs and Excise Act 1996, and where, before or immediately after the decision to suspend, the Department gives the individual written noticeand the adverse action shall not be taken until the expiration of those 5 working days.
+(1A) Nothing in subsection (1) of this section shall prevent the department for the time being responsible for the administration of the Social Security Act 1964 from immediately suspending a sickness, training, unemployment, independent youth, or emergency benefit, or a job search allowance, paid to an individual where the discrepancy arises in respect of departure information supplied to that Department pursuant to section 280 of the Customs and Excise Act 1996, and where, before or immediately after the decision to suspend, the Department gives the individual written notice—and the adverse action shall not be taken until the expiration of those 5 working days.
   (a) specifying particulars of the discrepancy and the suspension of benefit, and any other adverse action the Department proposes to take; and
-  (b) stating that the individual has 5 working days from the receipt of the notice to show cause why the benefit ought not to have been suspended or why the adverse action should not be taken, or both
+  (b) stating that the individual has 5 working days from the receipt of the notice to show cause why the benefit ought not to have been suspended or why the adverse action should not be taken, or both—
-(1B) Nothing in subsection (1) prevents the Commissioner of Inland Revenue from immediately suspending payment to an individual of all or part of an interim instalment of a credit of tax under subparts MA to MF and MZ of the Income Tax Act 2007 when a discrepancy is identified in information supplied to the Commissioner under section 85G of the Tax Administration Act 1994 if, before or immediately after the decision to suspend, the Commissioner gives a written notice to the individual that and the other adverse action must not be taken until expiration of those 5 working days.
+(1B) Nothing in subsection (1) prevents the Commissioner of Inland Revenue from immediately suspending payment to an individual of all or part of an interim instalment of a credit of tax under subparts MA to MF and MZ of the Income Tax Act 2007 when a discrepancy is identified in information supplied to the Commissioner under section 85G of the Tax Administration Act 1994 if, before or immediately after the decision to suspend, the Commissioner gives a written notice to the individual that—and the other adverse action must not be taken until expiration of those 5 working days.
   (a) provides details of the discrepancy and the suspension of payment of the credit of tax and any other adverse action which the Commissioner proposes to take; and
-  (b) states that the individual has 5 working days from the receipt of the notice to show cause why payment of the credit of tax ought not to have been suspended or why the adverse action should not be taken, or both
+  (b) states that the individual has 5 working days from the receipt of the notice to show cause why payment of the credit of tax ought not to have been suspended or why the adverse action should not be taken, or both—
 (1C) Nothing in subsection (1) prevents the Commissioner of Inland Revenue from immediately taking action to recover amounts relating to financial support under the Child Support Act 1991 owed to the Commissioner by an individual who is identified in information supplied to the Commissioner under section 280K or 280L of the Customs and Excise Act 1996.
 (2) Nothing in subsection (1) or subsection (1A) or subsection (1B) of this section prevents an agency from taking adverse action against an individual if compliance with the requirements of that subsection would prejudice any investigation into the commission of an offence or the possible commission of an offence.
-(2A) Nothing in subsection (1) prevents any sworn member of the police or any bailiff from immediately executing a warrant to arrest an individual in respect of the non-payment of the whole or any part of a fine if the discrepancy arises in respect of arrival and departure information supplied under section 280D of the Customs and Excise Act 1996 and if, before executing the warrant, the individual concerned is
+(2A) Nothing in subsection (1) prevents any sworn member of the police or any bailiff from immediately executing a warrant to arrest an individual in respect of the non-payment of the whole or any part of a fine if the discrepancy arises in respect of arrival and departure information supplied under section 280D of the Customs and Excise Act 1996 and if, before executing the warrant, the individual concerned is—
-  (a) informed of the intention to execute the warrant; and (b) given an opportunity to confirm
+  (a) informed of the intention to execute the warrant; and (b) given an opportunity to confirm—
     (i) whether or not he or she is the individual named in the warrant; and (ii) that neither of the following circumstances applies:
       (A) the fine has been paid:
       (B) an arrangement to pay the fine over time has been entered into.
-(3) Every notice required to be given to any individual under subsection (1) or subsection (1A) or subsection (1B) of this section may be given by delivering it to that individual, and may be delivered
+(3) Every notice required to be given to any individual under subsection (1) or subsection (1A) or subsection (1B) of this section may be given by delivering it to that individual, and may be delivered—
   (a) personally; or
   (b) by leaving it at that individual's usual or last known place of residence or business or at the address specified by that individual in any application or other document received from that individual; or
   (c) by posting it in a letter addressed to that individual at that place of residence or business or at that address.
 (4) If any such notice is sent to any individual by post, then in the absence of proof to the contrary, the notice shall be deemed to have been delivered to that individual on the fourth day after the day on which it was posted, and in proving the delivery it shall be sufficient to prove that the letter was properly addressed and posted.
-(5) In this section,
+(5) In this section,—
   - **bailiff** means a bailiff of the District Court or of the High Court
-  - **fine** means
+  - **fine** means—
     (a) a fine within the meaning of section 79 of the Summary Proceedings Act 1957 or an amount of reparation:
     (b) a fine or other sum of money to which any of sections 19 to 19E of the Crimes Act 1961 applies:
     (c) a fine to which any of sections 43 to 46 of the Misuse of Drugs Amendment Act 1978 applies
-  - **reparation** means
+  - **reparation** means—
     (a) any amount that is required to be paid under a sentence of reparation; or (b) any amount that is required to be paid under any order of reparation as defined in section 145D of the Sentencing Act 2002.